 National Student Financial Aid Scheme (NSFAS)

 Student who receive funding from NSFAS have food allowances.
-The allowance is converted into a meal quota, allowing for three meals per day for the full academic year.
+The allowance is converted into a quarterly capped meal quota and monthly cash food allowance , allowing for three meals per day for the full academic year.
 This process is regulated by NSFAS.

 In emergency situations, students who receive private bursaries or sponsorships can apply to be considered eligible for food support from SU.
 Food assistance may take the form of a meal quota or funds paid into a student bank account, usually in the form of a once-off allocation.